- Darren Lynn Bousman

 You’d think that after watching your housemates drop like flies to complicated torture devices, the remaining few would wise up, band together, and try to outthink their puzzles.
 You’d be wrong.
 Among them is Xavier (Franky G), the steroid-infused drug dealer of the group who begins killing the others while looking for a way out.
 He gets his mitts on Amanda (Shawnee Smith), the once-reformed heroin addict who survived Jigsaw’s test in the first movie.
 She’s now back on junk and here for another test.
 In one gruesome scene, Xavier throws Amanda into a vat of syringes to find a key that will lead to an antidote.
 She waves her arm back and forth among countless needles, infecting herself with awfulness I’d rather not think about.

 Creator of the series and director of the first, James Wan, hands the reigns to director and co-writer Darren Lynn Bousman.
 Together, Bousman and writer Leigh Whannell construct their version of a skewed morality play where Jigsaw’s devices pull “guilty” victims apart like shredded beef in a crockpot.
-The manic editing carries over from the first to near-unwatchable extremes.
-Ghastly torture apparently isn’t intense enough—it has to be sped-up and viewed from every which way, cut and reformed like twitching fits of film.
+This is empty-headed stuff, with little thought behind its cruel philosophy.
+Worse, the manic editing carries over from the first to near-unwatchable extremes.
+Ghastly torture apparently isn’t intense enough—it has to be sped up and viewed from every which way, cut and reformed like twitching fits of film.

 After the first Saw, audiences now expect twists and turns galore along with their unhealthy appetite for bodily carnage.
 By the end of this sequel, we realize all subsequent sequels will rely on this formula.
 And since these films are relatively cheap to produce and earn mad money, we can likely expect the Saw series to develop into another cookie-cutter horror franchise like Friday the 13th or A Nightmare on Elm Street in the 1980s and 1990s.
 I can’t say I’m looking forward to it.